 Located just east of Castle Rock and Lone Tree, The Town of Parker was incorporated in 1981.
 At first, Parker gained its notoriety as the equestrian capital of Colorado.
 Because, horse breeders and equestrians flocked here.
 Now, Parker, Colorado real estate ranges from real horse ranches to modern subdivisions.
 Also, luxury custom homes are found in Pradera, The Timbers and nearby Castle Pines Village.

-Current Parker, Colorado Homes For Sale
+Current Parker, Colorado Real Estate For Sale

 As you can see by the list of new Parker real estate listings above, prices here vary considerably.
 For example, you’ll find older homes downtown under $400,000.
 Or, you’ll find new custom homes outside the city from over a $1M.
 You’ll find many of Parker homes downtown priced on the lower end.
 Because, downtown Parker real estate is older and smaller.
 Instead, look toward the subdivisions outside the city limits in Pradera and The Timbers to find larger custom homes.
 Also, discover some of the hidden pockets of custom homes scattered throughout the outlying area.

 Recreation In Parker

 Parker is located just Southeast of downtown Denver in Douglas County.
 It enjoys excellent access to I-25, E-470, and the Denver Tech Center.
 This historic Denver suburb is particularly known for its charming, Western and Victorian-style downtown area.
 Also, its a city that is “on the move” and expanding. new real estate subdivisions, shopping centers, and recreation areas are popping up continuously.

 Relocation buyers from out-of-state are often attracted to the affordable subdivisions with an easy commute downtown or to the Denver Tech Center.
 Parker is not only horse properties anymore.
 Typical suburban subdivisions like Canterbury abound here too.